arctelix/.dotsys/README.md

 will never have to do it again!

-What the hell is a topic?
+What the hell is a TOPIC?
 -------------------------

-A topic is how dotsys organizes your custom settings.
-If you currently use vim and had dotsys search for exiting dotfiles this is probably done already, but we'll walk through the process so you can create topics that are not part of dotsys already.
+A topic is simply a directory in your repo to store all the topic related custom files.
+Here we'll walk through creating a topic with vim as an example.

 First create a directory in your local repo manually or with the following command:

     # HINT: Topic names should corispond to it's shell command when possible!
     mkdir ~/.dotfiles/<github_user_name>/<repo_name>/vim

-Add any required dotfiles, but remove the "." prefix and add a ".symlink" extension:
+Add dotfiles (symlinks): Just remove the "." prefix and add a ".symlink" extension:

     touch ~/.dotfiles/<github_user_name>/<repo_name>/vim/vimrc.symlink

-Add some aliases for the shell:
+Add shell environment items : Any file with ".shell" extension will be available to all shells or use a specific shell extention ".bash", ".zsh", ".csh", ".ksh", etc

     touch ~/.dotfiles/<github_user_name>/<repo_name>/vim/aliases.shell

-Optionally create a dotsys.cfg file in the topic directory See Anatomy of a dotsys.cfg file for dotsys.cfg options:

-    # Cfg files use a basic yaml format using TWO spcaes for indents
+Add a dotsys.cfg file: Simply a basic yaml formatted file using TWO spcaes for indents.

     touch ~/.dotfiles/<github_user_name>/<repo_name>/vim/dotsys.cfg

+Since vim is a built-in topic a dotsys.cfg file is not required, but a typical topic will need one simple line in it's cfg file:

+    manager: cmd

+See Anatomy of a dotsys.cfg file for all dotsys.cfg options (link at bottom of this file)

 NOTE: In order for git to save a directory it must contain at least one file.
 A great way to insure that a topic directory is preserved in your remote repo is to add a